 If I had not gotten relief from my RLS, and continued getting so little sleep, I’m convinced I would’ve had a medical breakdown.

 Here are the three (3) main benefits of low-dosage Methadone for RLS patients:

-- Almost No Chance of Dependence – Dr. Earley has treated RLS patients at Johns Hopkins for over 25 years with low-dosage Methadone, and HAS NOT HAD ONE SINGLE PATIENT EXPERIENCE DEPENDENCE.
-Not one.
-WHY?
-Dr. Earley told me when RLS patients take Methadone, it connects to different brain receptors than regular people, therefore no patients get hooked.
-For me, that’s been true—when I take Methadone, I never even get that loopy feeling that usually comes with pain medicine.
+- Almost No Chance of Dependence – Dr. Earley has treated RLS patients at Johns Hopkins for over 25 years with low-dosage Methadone, and ZERO PATIENTS have had dependence issues.
+NOT ONE.
+Why?
+Dr. Earley told me when RLS patients take Methadone, it connects to different brain receptors than regular people, so therefore no patients get hooked.
+For me, that’s been true—when I take Methadone, I never get that loopy feeling that usually comes with pain medicine.

-So here’s the BOTTOM LINE: if you have RLS, ask your doctor to look at, and read, the clinical information below about RLS:
+So here’s the BOTTOM LINE: if you have RLS, ask your doctor to look at, and read, the clinical information below from Johns Hopkins about RLS:

 Or better yet, print off and take some of these studies and links to your doctor and ask him/her to review them.
 Then hopefully s/he will consider prescribing low-dosage Methadone for your RLS.
 With all of the opioid abuse out there, some clinicians won’t prescribe Methadone, which I understand, but I think they should put their patients’ legitimate needs over their fears.

 But sometimes it doesn’t work.
 We live in rural southwest Virginia in a small town called Abingdon, and our region has a serious problem with opioid abuse and addiction.
 My primary care doctor listened to my request, then refused to consider prescribing Methadone.

 So I drive seven hours every year to Johns Hopkins in Baltimore to meet with Dr. Earley in order to continue getting my Rx from him.
 He has patients from all over the entire country who do the same.
 It’s worth it.